 - Gates Cambridge (UK)

-PhD tuition fees are typically waived.
-Students receive a small stipend that covers living expenses in exchange for working as instructors or research assistants.
+To complete a doctorate degree, you first need a completed master’s degree.
+For PhDs, tuition fees are typically waived as students receive a small stipend that covers living expenses in exchange for working as instructors or research assistants.

 Some universities also offer full or partial PhD scholarships.
 Sometimes, financial aid is also offered by government institutions, which award scholarships to outstanding students.